Pasquale Galasso: Early life and criminal career

 Galasso was born in Poggiomarino, near Naples.
 Belonging to a well-endowed family – he studied medicine – he entered criminality when he killed two Camorristi who were trying to kidnap his brother (or asking him the pizzo).
-Once imprisoned at Poggioreale, he became acquainted with numerous Camorristi and knew Raffaele Cutolo.
+Once imprisoned at Poggioreale prision, he became acquainted with numerous Camorristi and knew Raffaele Cutolo.

 He joined the Nuova Famiglia clan in the early 1980s and was soon protagonist of the bombing of Vincenzo Casillo, collaborator of Cutolo, the Nuova Famiglia's main rival.
 This murder is considered the beginning of the decline of Cutolo's Nuova Camorra Organizzata.
 During the war against the latter Galasso lost one brother.

 Galasso's girlfriend was Florinda Mirabile, the daughter of Mario Mirabile, a Camorra clan boss.
 After her father's murder, she asked Galasso for help obtaining a gun to avenge the murder.
 He procured a precision shotgun for her, but the vendetta was never carried out.
 She would eventually turn state witness against the 'Ndrangheta in 1995, and receive a light sentence in return.